Irish win again in Premiership Cup

 London Irish maintained their 100% winning start to the Premiership Rugby Cup with a nervy win over Saracens.

-Leading 26-5 after nearly an hour, Sarries roared back to within six with 10 minutes to go before a Rory Jennings last-minute penalty saw Irish home.
+With Irish 26-5 ahead, Sarries roared back to within six with 10 minutes to go before a Rory Jennings last-minute penalty saw Irish home.

 A late penalty from Jamie Benson edged Harlequins to a thrilling rollercoaster 26-25 win over Northampton Saints.